1Rob13/WebCrawler/iterative/readme.txt

 i need one function to parallelizes that does not depend on any outside input

 todo make it work without global variables

+todo make it work without global variables, while not using parral todo add parallel